 Millions of pounds

 Final Calculations:

-(1) Average sales of the prior

-three years 174
+(1) Average sales of the prior three years (2) Plus desirable carry-out (3) Optimum supply calculated by the Board (4) Optimum supply calculated by the Board 174

 (2) Plus desirable carry-out 0

 (3) Optimum supply calculated by the Board 174

 (4) Carry-in as of July 1, 2011 57

-(5) Adjusted optimum supply 07

-(item 3 minus item 4) 117
+(5) Adjusted optimum supply (item 3 minus item 4) 117

 (6) Board reported production 231

-(7) Surplus (item 6 minus item

-5) 114
+(4) Carry-in as of July 1, 2011 114

 (8) Total economic adjustments 70

 (9) Market growth factor 17

-(10) Adjusted Surplus (item 7

-minus items 8 and 9) 27
+(10) Adjusted Surplus (item 7 minus items 8 and 9) 27

-(11) Crop estimate for regulated 010
+(8) Total economic adjustments (9) Market growth factor (10) Adjusted Surplus (item 7 minus items 8 and 9) (11) Crop estimate for regulated districts 218

-districts 218

-Percent

-Final Percentages:
+Percent Final Percentages:

-Restricted (item 10 divided by

-item 11 × 100) 12

-Free (100 minus restricted per-
+Restricted (item 10 divided by item 11 \times 100) Free (100 minus restricted percentage) 12 88

-centage) 88

-I

 The primary purpose of setting restricted percentages is an attempt to bring supply and demand into balance.
 If the primary market is oversupplied with cherries, grower prices decline substantially.
 Restricted percentages have benefited grower returns and helped stabilize the market as compared to those seasons prior to the implementation of the order.
 The Board believes the available information indicates that a restricted percentage should be established for the 2011-12 crop year to avoid oversupplying the market with tart cherries.
-Consequently, based on its discussion of this issue and the result of the above calculations, the

-Board recommended final percentages of 88 percent free and 12 percent restricted by a vote of 13 in favor and 4 against.
+Consequently, based on its discussion of this issue and the result of the above calculations, the Board recommended final percentages of 88 percent free and 12 percent restricted by a vote of 13 in favor and 4 against.